saschanaz/fixedviewport.js/README.md

 # fixedviewport.js
 A polyfill to implement fixed viewport for desktop browsers.
+See the demo [here](http://saschanaz.github.io/fixedviewport.js/).

 ### API